bpudiped/BlockMM/README.md

 ### Comparison with Other Algorithms

 TBD.
-The same appartus will be used to run Cannon's and probably other algorithms like Summa.
+The same appartus will be used to run Cannon's and probably other algorithms like Summa in future.

 ### Sample output